8/6/2024

 Parker Lane

-Okay, that's good.
-You're very helpful.
-And then secondly, notice the new fund launches increasing from 55% to 64% in the quarter.
-How much impact do you expect traditional fund migrations in the second half?
+Okay, that's good to hear.
+Very helpful.
+And then secondly, notice the new funds launches increasing from 55% to 64% in the quarter.
+How much impact do you expect traditional fund migrations to be in the second half?
 Do you still expect that percentage to trend down moving forward?

 speaker